cimi/d3-flame-graphs/README.md

 }
 ```

 The data is augmented with 'filler nodes' by the plugin, due to the fact that D3 considers the value of a node to be the sum of its children rather than its explicit value.
 More details in [this issue](https://github.com/mbostock/d3/pull/574).
 This should be transparent to clients as the filler node augmentation is done internally.
+Because of the filler node augmentation, __the children property needs to be defined, even if the array is empty.__

 <a href="#zoomEnabled">#</a> flameGraph.__zoomEnabled__(_enabled_)